-The Head of Clwyd Pension Fund Manager can assist with determining whether the breach should be reported and can also assist in completing the document to report the breach.
+breach.
 However the individual is ultimately responsible for determining what should be included in the report and for submitting the report to The Pensions Regulator.

-5. Recording the breach, even if it is not reported
+4. Recording the breach, even if it is not reported

-The record of past breaches may be relevant in deciding whether to report a breach (for example it may reveal a systemic issue).
-The Head of Clwyd Pension Fund Manager will maintain a record of all breaches identified.
-Therefore individuals should provide the following information to the Head of Clwyd Pension Fund Manager so that all identified breaches can be recorded:
+The record of past breaches may be relevant in deciding whether to report a breacher (for example it may reveal a systemic issue).
+The Clwyd Pension Fund Manager will maintain a record of all breaches identified.
+Therefore individuals should provide the following information to the Clwyd Pension Fund Manager so that all identified breaches can be recorded: